-Rod Uzat, PhD, is an assistant professor in the College of Education’s online Master of Arts in Educational Leadership program.
+Rod Uzat, PhD, is an assistant professor in the College of Education’s online Master of Arts in Educational Leadership program and Superintendent Certification program.
 In addition to teaching, Assistant Professor Uzat acts as a field supervisor, assisting students in the practicum (internship) component of our online program.
 He was gracious enough to answer some of our questions and shed light on what our online program and expert faculty members can offer students.

 Our online MA in educational leadership is designed for students interested in leadership roles in K-12 settings, especially principalship.
 What is unique about this career path?